About Mini Pineapple Upside Down Rum Cakes

 That is how Don Q Piña is made, and it’s what makes it the perfect fit for these mini pineapple upside down cakes.

 Followers of this little food blog know how much I love cooking and baking with spirits, and I especially love when the products have a deep, rich history.
-Don Q is made by Destilería Serrallés, and it’s one of America’s oldest family-owned businesses with a rum-making tradition that started in 1865.
-Their enthusiasm is rivaled only by their passion for quality, and they’ve invested significant time, knowledge, and resources in making their distillery one of the most environmentally responsible and greenest in the spirits industry.
+I’ve learned that Don Q is made by Destilería Serrallés, and they’ve made rum-making a family tradition, dating all the way back to 1865.
+They also have an unrivaled passion for quality, and they’ve poured significant time and resources into making their distillery one of the greenest (and environmentally responsible!) in the spirits industry.

 Don Q Piña is the newest member of the Destilería Serrallés family.
 It has bright citrus notes and subtle sweetness, making it ideal for virtually any cocktail calling for a taste of the islands.
 Or, in this case, perfect for adding a tropical kick to these mini cakes.